Temple of the White Elephant: Production

 Filmed on location in what was then known as Ceylon, (now known as Sri Lanka).
 The film was a French/Italian co-production.
 Sean dubbed his own dialog in the English language prints.
-In the English language prints Alessandra Panaro's character is known as Cynthia Montague.
-In the Italian, Spanish and French prints she is known as Cynthia Patterson.
+In the English and Italian language prints Alessandra Panaro's character is known as Cynthia Montague.
+In the Spanish and French prints she is known as Cynthia Patterson.
+Mimmo Palmara is known as Sandok in the Italian language prints.
+In the English, French and Spanish prints he is known as Parvati.